runtimeverification/quiz/blogpost.md

 This gate expects a vase (created with `!>`) as sample.
 The `expect` family of gates -- `expect`, `expect-eq` and `expect-fail` -- help manage the test runs and make the output readable.
 `expect` will simply say that the test passed if it gets the sample `%.y`, and otherwise will say that it failed.
-This is useful when we build a large test-suite: if we ran lots of test at the same time and one of them fails, the `test` library using `expect` will tell us at the end something failed.
+This is useful when we build a large test-suite: if we ran lots of test at the same time and one of them fails, the `test` library using `expect` will tell us at the end something failed, while still running all of them.

 So what do we pass as a sample to `expect`?
 Simply the result of running `check` from the `quiz` library.